seanzhangkx8/ConvoKit/docs/source/troubleshooting.rst

 Immutability of Metadata Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Starting with 3.0, ConvoKit disallows mutation on Metadata fields to prevent unintended data loss and ensure the integrity of the corpus metadata storage.
+Starting with 3.0, ConvoKit disallows mutation on Metadata fields to prevent unintended data loss and ensure the integrity of the corpus metadata backend storage.
-When accessing a Metadata field, a deep copy of the field is returned to prevent mutation changes to the copy from affecting the storage.
+When accessing a Metadata field, a deep copy of the field is returned to prevent mutation changes to the copy from affecting the backend storage.
 This behavior is intended to ensure consistency between DB and MEM modes, since permitting mutations to mutable metadata fields in DB mode would solely modify the in-memory data without updating the database, thereby risking potential data loss.

 Therefore, all metadata values must be treated as *immutable*.
 This does not really make a difference for primitive values like ints and strings,